A-Salem/recipebook/README.md

-Recipes Application including main crud actions using Express and PostgreSQL
+Recipes Application including main crud actions using ExpressJS and PostgreSQL